MK8J/semiconductorDefects/README.md

 # Semiconductor Defects

 This is an attempt at creating a collection of defect parameters of semiconductors in plain text.
-The idea is that such a plain text file should reduce allow for everyone to be able to access the information for now and into the future.
+The idea is that plain text should allow for everyone to be able to access the information for now and into the future.
+The information stored in this repository is currently includes Shockley Read Hall parameterization and optical capture cross section.

-The information currently stored in the repository is currently limited to Shockley Read Hall parameterization, which allow calculation of how electron and holes electronically interact with the defect.
+These values describe how a defect interacts with electron and holes and light.

 ## Referencing